Configuring the AWS Command Line Interface to work with Amazon Lightsail

-The Command Line Interface ( CLI) is a tool that allows advanced users and developers to control the Amazon Lightsail service by typing commands in the terminal (on Linux and Unix) or Command Prompt (on Windows).
+The AWS Command Line Interface (AWS CLI) is a tool that allows advanced users and developers to control the Amazon Lightsail service by typing commands in the terminal (on Linux and Unix) or Command Prompt (on Windows).
 You can also control Lightsail using the Lightsail console, a graphical user interface, and the Lightsail application program interface (API).

-In Lightsail, you can install the CLI on your local desktop or install it on your Lightsail instance.
+In Lightsail, you can install the AWS CLI on your local desktop or install it on your Lightsail instance.

 sudo apt-get -y install awscli.

-The CLI should already be installed on the Amazon Linux Lightsail instance.
+The AWS CLI should already be installed on the Amazon Linux Lightsail instance.
 If you need to reinstall it, connect to your instance, and type

 sudo yum install aws-cli.